John Podesta: Personal email leak

 On October 7, 2016, WikiLeaks started to publish thousands of emails reportedly retrieved from Podesta's private Gmail account, some of which contained controversial material regarding Clinton's positions or campaign strategy.
 Podesta and the Clinton campaign did not confirm or deny the authenticity of the emails.
 Experts investigating the leak, including a private security firm called Secureworks, claimed that a Russian hacking group named Fancy Bear gained access to Podesta's account through phishing.
 Podesta said that Russian intelligence officials attempting to influence the presidential election in favor of Donald Trump were behind the leak.

 The United States Intelligence Community released a statement directly accusing Russian intelligence of involvement.
 Vice President Joe Biden told NBC News that the United States was "sending a message" to Russian President Vladimir Putin and that a wide-ranging "clandestine" cyber operation would take place in response to the Russians' activities.
 When asked about the leaks, Putin replied that claims of Russian involvement were false.
 "The hysteria is merely caused by the fact that somebody needs to divert the attention of the American people from the essence of what was exposed by the hackers."

 Personal life

-John Podesta is Catholic and has worked with Catholics in Alliance for the Common Good and Catholics United.

-He and his wife Mary Podesta, a Washington, D.C. attorney, married in 1978 and have three children.
-His daughter, Megan Rouse, is the president of the Dublin Unified School District (CA) Board of Trustees.
+Podesta is Catholic and has worked with Catholics in Alliance for the Common Good and Catholics United.
+He and his wife Mary Podesta, a Washington, D.C., attorney, married in 1978 and have three children.
+His daughter, Megan Rouse, was the president of the Dublin Unified School District (CA) Board of Trustees.
 Podesta is an avid cook.